PrasadShingare/Dry-Bean-Classifier/README.md

 - **Note**: The data is already splitted with 80% - 20% ratio to training and testing sets respectively, so a part of the data is already separated for final testing and will use the training set for train and validation.

-Data columns (total 17 columns):
- #   Column           Non-Null Count  Dtype
+Data columns (total 17 columns): id   Column           Non-Null Count  Dtype
 ---  ------           --------------  -----
  0   Area             10834 non-null  int64
  1   Perimeter        10834 non-null  float64